 III).
 “Am I that much of a threat there’s a conspiracy against me?” – Which is another assumption to understand the phenomenon.

 Case Study 15).

 II).
 “Later on I’ll be at the store thinking about it again and someone standing in line will suddenly blurt out what I was saying in my head.
 I thought it was coincidence at first but it’s been happening just about every day.” – Referring to the synchronistic events that keep occurring.
-These events are giving convincing evidence to support the view that “people can hear my thoughts.”
+These events are giving convincing false evidence to support the view that “people can hear my thoughts.”

 Case Study 16).